iceli1007/ICIAR2018_BACH_Challenge-DA-Refinenet/README.md

 ---
 ## Overview
 ### Data
-The original dataset is from [ICIAR2018 challenge](https://iciar2018-challenge.grand-challenge.org/).The dataset is composed of Hematoxylin and eosin (H&E), stained breast histology microscopy, and whole-slide images. we only use the whole slide image.
+The original dataset is from [ICIAR2018 challenge](https://iciar2018-challenge.grand-challenge.org/).
+The dataset is composed of Hematoxylin and eosin (H&E), stained breast histology microscopy, and whole-slide images. we only use the whole slide image.
 This part contains 10 whole slide images.
 Whole-slide images are high resolution images containing the entire sampled tissue.